PierfrancescoSoffritti/android-youtube-player/README.md

 ## Create your own custom UI
 Customization is an important aspect of this library.
 If need to, you can completely replace the native UI of the player.

+Note: You need to enable the native UI to use a custom UI: [see useNativeUi](#native-ui)

 `YouTubePlayerView` has method for that.

 ```java